-Delhi CM Kejriwal to meet AP CM Chandrababu Naidu at 9 am today
+Delhi CM Kejriwal meets AP CM Chandrababu Naidu

-Delhi Chief Minister Arvind Kejriwal will meet Andhra Pradesh Chief Minister N Chandrababu Naidu on Wednesday at 9 am.
+Delhi Chief Minister Arvind Kejriwal met Andhra Pradesh Chief Minister N Chandrababu Naidu on Wednesday at 9 am to drum up support on pressuring the Centre to give a special category status to the state.

 Naidu, who arrived on a two-day visit in Delhi on Monday night, met several leaders from different parties in the Parliament earlier today towards securing a Special Category Status (SCS) for Andhra Pradesh.